Animal euthanasia: Reasons

 Some animal rights organizations support animal euthanasia in certain circumstances and practice euthanasia at shelters that they operate.

 Legal status

 In the U.S., for companion animals euthanized in animal shelters, most states prescribe intravenous injection as the required method.
 These laws date to 1990, when Georgia's Humane Euthanasia Act became the first state law to mandate this method.
 Before that, gas chambers and other means were commonly employed.
 The Georgia law was resisted by the Georgia Commissioner of Agriculture, Tommy Irvin, who was charged with enforcing the act.
 In March 2007, he was sued by former State Representative Chesley V. Morton, who wrote the law, and subsequently ordered by the court to enforce all provisions of the Act.

 Some states allow the use of carbon monoxide chambers for euthanasia.

+In the Philippines, the treatment and handling of stray dogs are governed by specific laws that emphasize animal welfare.
+The primary law is Republic Act No. 8485, also known as the "Animal Welfare Act of 1998," as amended by Republic Act No. 10631 in 2013.
+This law outlines the responsibilities of local government units (LGUs) and veterinarians in dealing with stray animals.

 Remains

 Many pet owners choose to have their pets cremated or buried after the pet is euthanized, and there are pet funeral homes that specialize in animal burial or cremation.
 Otherwise, the animal facility will often freeze the body and subsequently send it to the local landfill.

 In some instances, animals euthanized at shelters or animal control agencies have been sent to meat rendering facilities to be processed for use in cosmetics, fertilizer, gelatin, poultry feed, pharmaceuticals and pet food.
 It was proposed that the presence of pentobarbital in dog food may have caused dogs to become less responsive to the drug when being euthanized.
 However, a 2002 FDA study found no dog or cat DNA in the foods they tested, so it was theorized that the drug found in dog food came from euthanized cattle and horses.
 Furthermore, the level of the drug found in pet food was safe.